DaddyXtof/webparser/README.md

 * Option: -i only show links for the current domain
 * Option: -e only show links for external sites

-We will need to retrieve the HTML content and parse it.
-So we need the library requests (to issue the HTTP request) and beautifulsoup to parse the content and navigate it.
-We want this to be a CLI tool so we can use the argparse library to manage arguments elegantly.
-I also added tldextract library in order to retrieve the top level domain of the URL.
+In order to retrieve the HTML content and parse it we use the library *requests* (to issue the HTTP request) and *beautifulsoup* to parse the content and navigate it.
+We want this to be a CLI tool so we can use the *argparse* library to manage arguments elegantly.
+I also used the *tldextract* library in order to retrieve the top level domain of the URL.

 ----